inkVerb/VIP/201-shell/Lesson-12.md

 ___

-*Now is your best time to learn `vim` fast and easy; it think how Shell thinks and it is powerfully useful*
+*Now is your best time to learn `vim` fast and easy; it thinks how Shell thinks, and it is powerfully useful*

 ## **Learn** :$ `vimtutor`